Nishikifuji Ryūsei: Career

 In May 2022, Nishikifuji won the jūryō championship in a playoff against Oitekaze wrestler Daiamami.
 His championship also coincided with his stablemate yokozuna Terunofuji's seventh top division championship.
 The May 2022 championship was also the last tournament before the danpatsu-shiki ceremony of Nishikifuji's mentor, Aminishiki, which took place on the 29th of the same month.
 Commenting on his mentor's retirement, he shared his satisfaction at having won the championship before the ceremony.

 Due to his jūryō championship the previous tournament, Nishikifuji was promoted to sumo's top division, debuting in the rank of maegashira 17.
-At the time of his promotion he confided his desire to face his former classmate Ōnoshō, who had made his debut in the makuuchi division in May 2017.
+At the time of his promotion, he confided his desire to face his former classmate Ōnoshō, who had made his debut in the makuuchi division in May 2017.
 He went on to get double-digit wins, finishing the basho with a 10-5 record.
-That same tournament he was granted the Fighting Spirit special prize, for finishing his debut in the top division with a strong winning record.
+That same tournament, he was granted the Fighting Spirit special prize, for finishing his debut in the top division with a strong winning record.
 During the May 2023 tournament, Nishikifuji injured the ligaments in his right leg and finished the tournament with a poor result.
 His condition did not improve as the July tournament of the same year approached, stating that he felt his participation was "forced".

+Nishikifuji withdrew on Day 12 of the January 2026 tournament, after what his stablemaster described as returning neck and elbow pain stemming from earlier injuries.

 Fighting style

 Nishikifuji is a yotsu-sumo wrestler who favours clinch fighting techniques as opposed to pushing and thrusting (oshi-sumo).
 His preferred grip on his opponent's mawashi or belt is hidari-yotsu, a right hand outside, left hand inside position.
 His favourite winning kimarite or technique is a straightforward yori-kiri, or force out.
 However, Nishikifuji also worked to develop his thrusts and pushes techniques.
 It has been noted that Nishikifuji has great difficulty maintaining his weight during tournaments, forcing him to take his weight gains more seriously.
-On his promotion to the rank of jūryō he also communicated about his endurance work, which he considered weak and wished to strengthen.
+On his promotion to the rank of jūryō, he also communicated about his endurance work, which he considered weak and wished to strengthen.